 The purpose is to contribute to the transformation and growth of Cecabank.
-In this regard, we must highlight the following figures in 2018 average investment per employee:: 1,060 euros
+In this regard, we must highlight the following figures in 2018

 Specialisation

 Our Talent Management Plan "Crece" incorporates a comprehensive performance management model, a training portal 2.0, internal mobility policies, teleworking, flexible remuneration, a wellness programme and new working spaces.
 Thanks to the employee web portal People Korner, all these sections are interconnected and are accessed easily.